Kinovea/kinovea-docs/source/annotation/style_and_opacity.rst

 **************
 With this option the drawing is visible for the entirety of the video.
 The opaque duration and fading duration options are ignored.

-.. warning:: The drawing is still attached to the key image it was added to and will be deleted if that key image is deleted.
+.. warning:: The drawing is still attached to the key image it was added to.
+It will be deleted if the parent key image is deleted.

 Default fading
 **************